Kyle Wilber: 2012

-On June 14, the Dallas Cowboys signed Wilber to a four-year, $2.53 million contract that includes a signing bonus of $439,220.
+On June 14, the Cowboys signed Wilber to a four-year, $2.53 million contract that includes a signing bonus of $439,220.

 Throughout training camp, Wilber competed for a backup outside linebacker role against Victor Butler, Adrian Hamilton, and Alex Albright.
 He also received work at defensive end, but missed the majority of offseason practices after breaking his right index finger.
 Wilber was making progress and receiving second-team reps at outside linebacker, but unfortunately suffered a broken thumb in the Cowboys' third preseason game against the Arizona Cardinals.
 He was expected to miss three to four weeks with the injury.
 Head coach Jason Garrett named Wilber the fifth outside linebacker on the depth chart to start the regular season, behind DeMarcus Ware, Anthony Spencer, Victor Butler, and Alex Albright.

 He made his professional regular season debut on special teams in the Dallas Cowboys' season-opening 19–3 victory against the New York Giants.
 During a Week 2 matchup at the Denver Broncos, Wilber recorded two solo tackles in the Cowboys' 42–17 loss.
 On November 30, he tied his season-high of two solo tackles during a 38–14 win over the Washington Redskins.
 He finished with six special teams tackles and ten total tackles (seven solo) in 16 games.
 Defensive coordinator Rob Ryan was fired at the end of the season.